SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ### To use SharePoint Workbench to preview and test your web part

-1. To add the HelloWorld web part, select the **add** icon.
+1. To add the HelloWorld web part, select the **add** icon (*this icon appears when you mouse hovers over a section as shown in the previous image*).
 This opens the toolbox where you can see a list of web parts available for you to add.
 The list includes the **HelloWorld** web part as well other web parts available locally in your development environment.

   ![SharePoint Workbench toolbox in localhost](../../../images/sp-workbench-toolbox.png)